infor-design/enterprise/components/column/column-api.md

 -   `format` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** The d3 axis format
 -   `formatterString` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** Use d3 format some examples can be found on <http://bit.ly/1IKVhHh>
 -   `ticks` **[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** The number of ticks to show.
+-   `emptyMessage` **[object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** An empty message will be displayed when there is no chart data.
+    This accepts an object of the form emptyMessage:
+    `{title: 'No Data Available',
+     info: 'Make a selection on the list above to see results', icon: 'icon-empty-no-data',
+     button: {text: 'xxx', click: <function>}
+     }`
+     Set this to null for no message or will default to 'No Data Found with an icon.'

 ## Column